srikanthdsr/debuglikeadeveloper/README.md

-# debuglikeadeveloper
-A fun and powerful guide to using emojis in Salesforce Apex logs — because debugging should be smart and stylish. 💡🚀🧠

 # 🧠 Developer Debug Logs — with Emojis!

 > A fun and meaningful way to spice up your `System.debug()` logs in Salesforce Apex.